 Escorted troop convoy TA No. 2 from Manila to Ormoc.
 For details see TA Operations to Leyte, Part 1

 With HATSUSHIMO, detached from TA No. 2 to escort naval transport T.9 towing damaged T.131 back to Manila.

-During the night of November 13-14, 1944 damaged during an air raid by U. S. Navy carrier aircraft.
-The vessel sustained near misses that resulted in flooding and fires.
-Hatsuharu sank upright in shallow water in Manila Bay at roughly Lat 14-35 N, Long 120-50 E. Aboard, 12 were killed and 60 wounded in the attack.
-Officially, Hatsuharu was removed from the Navy List on January 10, 1945.
+During the night of November 13-14, 1944 damaged by U. S. Navy (USN) carrier aircraft from near misses that caused flooding and fires.
+Aboard, 12 were killed and 60 wounded in the attack.
+The vessel sank upright in shallow water in Manila Bay at roughly Lat 14-35 N, Long 120-50 E. Officially, Hatsuharu was removed from the Navy List on January 10, 1945.

 Fates of the Crew

-218 of her crew including Lieutenant Commander Okuma and Captain Ishii survived the sinking.
+Afterwards, 218 crew members including Lieutenant Commander Okuma and Captain Ishii were rescued.